 Restrictions on redundant CU splits

 The quadtree with nested multi-type tree coding block structure provides a highly flexible block partitioning structure.
 Due to the types of splits supported the multi-type tree, different splitting patterns could potentially result in the same coding block structure.
-In VVC, some of these redundant splitting patterns are prevented from occuringoccurring.
+In VVC, some of these redundant splitting patterns are disallowed.

 Figure 7 illustrates the redundant splitting patterns of binary tree splits and ternary tree splits.
 As shown in Figure 7, two levels of consecutive binary splits in one direction could have the same coding block structure as a ternary tree split followed by a binary tree split of the central partition.
 In this case, the binary tree split (in the given direction) for the central partition of a ternary tree split is prevented by the syntax.
-This restriction applies for the CUs in all pictures.
+This restriction applies for CUs in all pictures.